-HR Mental Health Strategy: Psychosocial Risk Management & Workforce Resilience
+HR Mental Health Strategy: Psychosocial Management & Workforce Resilience

 At iMindify, we provide HRD initiatives anchored in the National Standard of Canada, giving you the high-level tools to stabilize your workforce and align organizational growth with accredited training by the Mental Health Commission of Canada: Opening Minds standards.